Welcome to Your Future

 Thank you Carole Goble for building the community that supported me through postgraduate study.
 Thanks for creating the environment which this book was written in, especially the e-Science lab, Information Management Group (IMG), Software Sustainability Institute (software.ac.uk) and their spin-offs.
 Thanks for patiently re-teaching me how to write better by covering early drafts of my Masters thesis in red ink and less patiently (on subsequent revisions) swear words. 🤬

-Thank you Steve Furber for playing guitar in our “boy band” Tuning Complete.
+Thank you Steve Furber for playing guitar in our “boy band” Tuning Complete, see chapter 27.
 All we’ve got is your bass guitar, three chords and the truth.
 (Howard 1951; Dylan and Hewson 1988) 🎸

 Thank you Jim Miles for encouraging me to write a book shortly after you offered me a job.
 I thought you were joking (about the book) but it actually turned out to be another one of your great ideas.
 Thanks Jim. 🙏